Lumi-supercomputer/LUMI-SoftwareStack/prototypes/README_protptypes.md

   * Installing a prototype simply requires running the corresponding make_.sh script.
   * You'll need to add a directory to the MODULEPATH though to find the root of the module tree.
+  * The code assumes
+      * That it can make a subdirectory work in your home directory when installing lmod and gpp
+      * That the repository is in your home directory
+      * That it can create a subdirectory appltest in your home directory